sgmlguru/xproc-batch/README.md

     step4.xsl
 ```

-Keep the entire structure as-is and upload everything to an eXist collection.
+Keep the entire structure as-is and upload everything to a suitable eXist collection.

-Then, add a collection for your scripts and copy the XQuery module and test script as follows:
+Then, add a collection for your scripts and copy the XQuery module and test script to it as follows:

 ```
 ./